Slicer/Slicer/Docs/developer_guide/extensions.md

 ## Extensions server

-The official Slicer extensions server is <https://extensions.slicer.org/>.
-To get a list of extensions, specify the Slicer revision and platform in the URL, for example: <https://extensions.slicer.org/catalog/All/30117/win>
+The official Slicer extensions server, the "Extensions Catalog" is available at <https://extensions.slicer.org/>.
+To get a list of extensions, specify the Slicer revision and platform in the URL, for example: <https://extensions.slicer.org/catalog/All/30117/win>.

+The Extensions Catalog is implemented a web application ([source code](https://github.com/KitwareMedical/slicer-extensions-webapp)), which connects to a [Girder server](https://slicer-packages.kitware.com/#collection/5f4474d0e1d8c75dfc70547e/folder/5f4474d0e1d8c75dfc705482), a general-purpose storage server with the Slicer Package Manager plugin ([source code](https://github.com/girder/slicer_package_manager)), which provides a convenient REST API for accessing Slicer extension packages and metadata.

-The extension server is built so that organizations can set up and maintain their own extensions servers, for example to distribute extensions for custom applications.
-Extensions server address can be set in Application Settings, in Extensions section.
+The extension server is designed so that organizations can set up and maintain their own extensions servers, for example to distribute extensions for custom applications.
+Extensions server address can be set in the Application Settings, in the Extensions section.

 Until August 2021, a Midas-based server at `https://slicer.kitware.com/midas3` was used.
 This server is not online anymore, as it was not feasible to perform all software updates that would have kept it secure.